syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 INFO    Hello website reconciler with tag ""! ...
 ```

-This is because your Website resource does not have an imageTag set.
-To fix this, edit the existing website request to include an imageTag and you will see the log line use that imageTag.
+This is because your Website resource does not have an `imageTag` set.
+To fix this, you will need to edit the existing website request to include an `imageTag`.
 To edit your website custom resource to set the `imageTag` field to `latest` use the `K8s Shell` tab to run:

 ```
 kubectl patch \